xiaofanliang/starter-hugo-academic/content/news/_index.md

     content:
       title: News
       text: |-
+        :speaker: **[NEW]** I am highly motivated to work with a PhD student who is interested in the participatory AI direction (aka human-computer collaboration to enhance public services and citizen engagement in the planning process, most recent examples [here](https://arxiv.org/abs/2407.11138) and [here](https://github.com/xiaofanliang/ai_for_local_governments)) in the upcoming years.
+Given the PhD funding structure at Taubman College, I cannot directly "hire" a PhD, but if you are interested, please contact me at xfliang@umich.edu and apply for the upcoming cycle!
+Find more details at [Work with Me](https://www.xiaofanliang.com/workwithme/) page (August 5th)

+        :speaker: **[NEW]** I am hiring a student research assistant on AI-related projects for Fall 2024 term.
+See the job description [here](https://xfliang.notion.site/F24-Hourly-Research-Assistant-on-AI-Projects-with-Prof-Xiaofan-Liang-1f94cba9764b481bb10a97504cc52c98?pvs=4) and apply by August 30th (August 19th).

+        :speaker: **[NEW]** I gave a seminar talk at Shenzhen University and was interviewed by Prof. Yue Yang.
+See Bilibili talk links here ([“乐谈GIS”——对话梁晓帆博士（上） | 跨学科的碰撞：社会学+AI+规划的“青椒”学术之旅](https://www.bilibili.com/video/BV19EYXejEiJ/?spm_id_from=333.337.search-card.all.click); [“乐谈GIS”——对话梁晓帆博士（下） | 文科生如何转换思维写代码](https://www.bilibili.com/video/BV1CrYXeaEmz/?spm_id_from=333.337.search-card.all.click)) (August 5th).

-        :speaker: I announced a rolling opportunity for advanced students to submit project proposals on the research theme of network duality.
+        :speaker: **[NEW]** I announced a rolling opportunity for advanced students to submit project proposals on the research theme of network duality.
 Please see details at [Work with Me](https://www.xiaofanliang.com/workwithme/) (June 25th).

         :speaker: I gave a guest lecture at Monash University, Indonesia (June 20th).